codernck/demo-repo/docs/Tips.md

 Now we can goto github.com, check the pull request, we can make the comments at line level or entire code level.

 then we can resolve the comments then if all is well we can merge.
+Now we are in the master branch.
+In github you can see tha new changes.

 **Now if we switch to the master repo**
 ```